sandeepkv93/oidc-flow-demo/concepts.md

 ## What is OAuth 2.0 and OIDC? 🤔

-**OAuth 2.0** is an authorization framework that enables applications to obtain limited access to user accounts on other services.
+**OAuth 2.0** is an industry-standard authorization framework that enables applications to obtain limited access to user accounts on other services.
+Think of it as a secure valet key for your car — it provides restricted access without handing over the master key.
 It provides delegated authorization, allowing users to grant third-party applications access to their resources without sharing passwords.
+For example, when you click “Sign in with Google” to access a service, OAuth 2.0 lets that service access specific parts of your Google account without ever seeing your Google password.

 **OpenID Connect (OIDC)** is built on top of OAuth 2.0, adding an identity layer that allows applications to verify user identities and obtain basic profile information.
+While OAuth 2.0 handles the “can this app access this data?” question, OIDC handles the “who is this user?” question.
+It standardizes fields like name, email, and profile picture, making it easier for applications to handle user identity consistently.
+For instance, when you use your Google account to create a new account on a website, OIDC is what allows that website to receive your verified email address and name from Google.

+Together, these protocols form the backbone of modern secure authentication and authorization on the internet, enabling the seamless and secure sharing of information between services while protecting user privacy and security.

 ## Step-by-Step Flow: CalendarBuddy Integration 🚀